This is the ultimate guide on how to set up new cleats for road cycling shoes, including Shimano, Speedplay and other systems.

 There’s nothing more important than your feet when cycling.
-Sounds like a grandiose claim?
-Well, when you generate hundreds of thousands of pedal strokes, how do you deliver your effort?
+That may sound like a grandiose claim, but you generate hundreds of thousands of pedal strokes in any given ride.
+And how do you deliver your effort?
 Through your feet, of course.

-Your foot experiences movement in all three planes when cycling, despite a fixed trajectory.
+Your foot experiences movement in all three planes when cycling, despite its fixed trajectory.
 In addition, the complex motion of the knee has to be taken in to consideration.

-The knee joint is four bones: the femur, tibia, fibula (technically speaking) and patella.
+The knee joint comprises four bones: the femur, tibia, fibula (technically speaking) and patella.
 It’s also an organized chaos of connective tissues, cartilage, menisci, fluid sacs, and then some – it’s complex.